mallicksubhransu/Energy-Efficiency-Project/README.md

 ## Demo

-- A working implementation of the project as a Web Application in this repository is available https://energy-efficient-building-load-calculation-app-3ukurqwqpujw46k.streamlit.app/
+- A working implementation of the project as a Web Application in this repository is available https://energy-efficiency-project-bkpeissfu2bwv7dcecwkdt.streamlit.app/

-## Authors
+## Contributors

 - Subhransu Sekhar Mallick
 - Itishree Samal